 At our recent HS2 roundtable at the National College for High-Speed Rail (NCHSR) in Birmingham, we were thrilled to have Neil Brayshaw, director of technical training at NCHSR as a speaker during the debate.
 After the event, we got the chance to chat with Neil about the need to equip students more effectively for employment and his ideas on ways to get children into engineering and major projects such as HS2.

-Neil, do you think schools are too focussed on exam results rather than developing skills for the workplace?
+Neil, do you think schools are too focused on exam results rather than developing skills for the workplace?

 Is there a need for schools to value academic and practical skills more equally?
 If so, what steps could schools take to address this balance?